ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 The aim of rocBLAS is to provide:

-- functionality similar to Legacy BLAS, adapted to run on GPUs
+- Functionality similar to Legacy BLAS, adapted to run on GPUs
-- high performance robust implementation
+- High-performance robust implementation

 rocBLAS is written in C++17 and HIP.
-It uses AMD's ROCm runtime to run on GPU devices.
+It uses the AMD ROCm runtime to run on GPU devices.

 The rocBLAS API is a thin C99 API using the Hourglass Pattern.
 It contains: